mohitmahi/funcode/README.md

 # funcode

 # Graph
+> Question to ask:
+* is Directed ?
+* is Connected ? or multiple component
+* is Cyclic ? or Acyclic ?
+How many cycle
+* is Weighted ? -ve weight allowed ?
+* Dense Graph ?
+Matrix vs AdjList rep

+# Topological Sort:
+* > Modify DFS to have one more stack and once DFS of all child are completed, push current node to stack.
+Stack will have Topological order

 ##Shortest Path
 (source vertex is always present for a SP problem)
 *  > Dijkstra’s algorithm (Greedy) O((V+E)LogV)